Edalbrelord/allunited_homeassistant/README.md

 The AllUnited integration supports Sub-entries.
 You can configure groups of courts, new Calendar entities will be created that only contain reservations for these courts.

+> [!IMPORTANT]
+> The implementation must be reloaded or Home Assitant restarted to generate the entities for the groups.

 ## TODO:
 - Add sensors that show the last successful update date, this can be used to notify administrators of failures.